The Cult of Rules

 On a real-world, average basis, I’ll bet that 95% of people (on the street, in offices, etc.) are basically decent.

 So, are we really afraid of situations where 19 of 20 people are exercising their will toward the good?
-Is that automatically more frightening than rules that are written by the corrupt and enforced by only one in several hundred who may be equally corrupt?
+Is that automatically more frightening than rules which are written by the corrupt and enforced by only one person in every several hundred… a person who may be equally corrupt?

-And how much better might the world be if people habitually used their minds and wills, rather than instinctively turned them off?
+And how much better might the world be if people habitually used their minds and wills, rather than turning them off?
 This is a question you may want to hold in the back of your mind.
-I don’t have a statistical answer for you, but I’ll bet the difference would be massive.
+I don’t have a statistical answer for you, but I’m confident the difference would be very large.

-A sea of active minds… a web of active will toward the good… these are beneficial things and things that rules forbid.
+A sea of active minds, a web of active will toward the good… these are beneficial things that rules forbid.

 Last Words